mayeranalytics/chatgpt-voice-assistant/README.md

-# ChatGPT-assistant
+# ChatGPT Voice Assistant

 This is a very simple ChatGPT-based voice assistant.

-The voice assistant is a Python script that is run like this:
+The voice assistant is a Python script.
+Run it like this:

 ```bash
 python3 bot.py